 The Center for Diagnostics and Therapeutics is an interdisciplinary initiative to realize viable applications of research discoveries.

-The Center for Diagnostics and Therapeutics would like to welcome our newest members, Dr. Ming Luo, Professor of Chemistry and Jessica McFarlane, CDT’s Administrative Coordinator.
+The Center for Diagnostics and Therapeutics would like to welcome our newest members, Dr. Ming Luo, Professor of Chemistry, and Monica Liu, CDT’s Administrative Coordinator.